mythaxis/mythaxis.github.io/content/issue-25/Plague Rooster.md

 And in a week\
 The brain you had\
-would be a runny mess
+Would be a runny mess